PinakiG-duke/IDS706_DE_FINAL_PROJECT/README.md

 This project designs and implements a **cloud-ready data engineering pipeline** using the [Olist Brazilian E-Commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 It replicates a real-world enterprise analytics platform — automating data ingestion, transformation, and analysis — to produce reproducible, scalable insights about e-commerce operations, customer satisfaction, and logistics performance.

-The final solution will combine **AWS cloud services, containerization, orchestration, and CI/CD automation** to demonstrate practical mastery of modern data engineering workflows.
+The final solution will combine **AWS cloud services, containerization, orchestration, and CI/CD automation** to demonstrate practical components of modern data engineering workflows.

 ## 🎯 Why This Dataset